jitendragangwar123/Learn-Solidity-With-Examples/README.md

 # Solidity_Course
-This repository consist of some smart contract examples building by using the solidity.
+This repository consist of some smart contract examples build by using the solidity.